Daniel306/stat440/TIMELINE.md

 - [ ] runtimes
     - [ ] measure over d (requires randomization to be in place)
 - [ ] matrix transpose
+- [ ] test naive and extremelynaive under the correctness harness; now that we have analytic formulas, this can actually be telling: are we doing something drastically wrong?

 Open Questions and Future Work
 ================